aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 You can have Step Functions pause a task, and wait for an external process to return a task token.
 Read more about the [callback pattern](https://docs.aws.amazon.com/step-functions/latest/dg/callback-task-sample-sqs.html#call-back-lambda-example)

-To use the callback pattern, set the `token` property on the task and have the Lambda function Lambda function call the Step Functions API `SendTaskSuccess` or `SendTaskFailure` API with the token to indicate that the task has completed and the state machine should resume execution.
+To use the callback pattern, set the `token` property on the task.
+Call the Step Functions `SendTaskSuccess` or `SendTaskFailure` APIs with the token to indicate that the task has completed and the state machine should resume execution.

 The following snippet invokes a Lambda with the task token as part of the input to the Lambda.